 - 30% of the scholarship is designated specifically for girl students.
-These earmarked scholarships can be awarded to eligible boy students in case there are not sufficient eligible girl students.
+These earmarked scholarships can be awarded to eligible male students in case there are not sufficient eligible female students.

 - The distribution of scholarships among the States/Union Territories will be made on the basis of the population of minorities in the States/Union Territories as per Census 2001 for 2017-18 and as per the population of minorities in the States/Union Territories of Census 2011 for 2018-19 and 2019-20.

 - A student will receive the scholarship based on the quota of the state/UT of residence irrespective of his/her place of study.